Mindful and therapeutic photography workshops and courses

 Outcomes included improved mood, increased self-esteem, improved engagement in other activities and social interaction, increased awareness amongst staff of the person’s ‘story’, positive response from relatives on seeing that their loved one had been engaged in meaningful creative activity, and sharing good practice with others through an exhibition and publicity, thus challenging negative perceptions of people with dementia.”
 Carrie Clarke, Occupational Therapist

-A three-day photography workshop working with people experiencing homelessness in Oxford.
-We looked again at the theme of living and dying as part of the Kicking the Bucket Festival.
+Crisis: A three-day photography workshop working with people experiencing homelessness in Oxford.
+We looked again at the theme of living and dying as part of the Kicking the Bucket Festival

 “Ruth is skilled at recognising the creative potential in every participant in her workshops.
 She genuinely appreciates each participant’s images equally, a rare gift.
 Participants really responded to her recognition of each individual and grew over the course of the three days in confidence, and self esteem.
 One participant in particular had struggled to even stay in the room in the beginning, but by the end was making comments about her own work – a remarkable change.”
 Rebecca Burton

 “Great project!
 Great method of teaching!
 Fully enjoyed it, everything about it!
 The course has not only helped me learn about photography but also how I think about my life.
 It will help me move forward with me life!!!”
 Howling Mad Wolfman, participant

 “Inspiration is what’s left with me.
 It’s always good learning something new in life.
 I’ve developed looking and thinking about things around me.”
 Trang Ha, participant

 “Looking again was calming and relaxing, taking a holiday from stress.”
 Martin Blackwell, participant

 Stroud District Council: three mini workshops as part of the staff’s Mental Health Week programme

 “The experience reminded me to look at things twice before making a judgment.
 It encouraged me to look at things differently and with a open mind.”
 Participant